Prashantbhati18/codesync/README.md

 | POST | /api/reminders | Set a reminder |
 | GET | /api/dashboard | Analytics stats |

-## Screenshots
-_Add screenshots of the dashboard, contest list, and calendar view here once the UI is built._

 ## Future Improvements
 - Push notifications (web push) in addition to email
 - Rating-change auto-sync from Codeforces/CodeChef APIs